 Political clashes, bank closures and protests have rumbled through Tatarstan in recent months, shaking a region that is key to Russia's stability.
-As in many of the country's autonomous regions, policies instituted by the federal government in Moscow as it copes with economic recession have not sat well with Tatarstan.
-Leaders of the Muslim region complain that President Vladimir Putin's administration is taking too much from Tatarstan, which has had to borrow money to keep the local economy running.
+As in many of the country's regions, policies instituted by the federal government as it copes with a more than two-year recession have not sat well with Tatarstan, which complains that President Vladimir Putin's administration is taking too much from the region, which has had to borrow money to keep the local economy running.

 To empower members to confidently understand and navigate a continuously changing and complex global environment.